 Many games have environmental objects which move in a fixed pattern.
 By using network time these objects can be moved without having to synchronize their positions with a

 For instance the following code can be used to create a moving elevator platform for a client authoritative game:

 #Example 2: Using network time to create a synced event

 Most of the time aligning an effect precisely to time isn't needed.
 But in some cases for important effects or gameplay events it can help to improve consistency especially for clients with bad network connections.

 NetworkTransform add additional buffering.
 When trying to align an RPC event like in this example, an additional delay would need to be added.

 Network ticks are run at a fixed rate.
 The 'Tick Rate' field on the

 NetworkManager can be used to set the tick rate.

 What does changing the network tick affect?
 Changes to

-NetworkVariables are not sent immediately.
+NetworkVariables aren't sent immediately.
 Instead during each network tick changes to